Syrius-79/bare-metal-mind/index.md

 D/CH/A engineering culture values:

-Precision.
+Precision

-Repeatability.
+Repeatability

-Constraint.
+Constraint

-Mechanical clarity.
+Mechanical clarity

 Machines must behave predictably.
 Systems must be measurable.

 LLMs are no exception.

-They are probabilistic engines operating under sampling pressure, context limits and instruction hierarchy.
+They are probabilistic engines operating under sampling pressure, context limits, and instruction hierarchy.

 When they drift, it is not magic.
 It is mechanics.

 Language Parameter